Approximation of the Range Ambiguity Function in Near-field Sensing Systems: Aperture geometries

 \section{Aperture geometries}

-In the following, the closed-form expressions for range-dependent near-field array factors are derived for several standard geometries of antenna arrays.
+The near-field array factor provides sensing resolution through the range-dependent beamfocusing.
+The resolution, sidelobe shape and level are determined by the aperture size and geometry.
+The closed-form NF AF provides insight into the resolution and sidelobe levels that can be achieved solely by a large aperture.
+Assuming the approximation in \eqref{eq:amb_func_pwr} holds, the closed-form NF AF enables easy evaluation of performance gains for systems with bandwidth.
+In the following, closed-form expressions for range-dependent NF AF are derived for several standard antenna array geometries.
 Considered antenna geometries are (1D) uniform linear arrays (ULA), uniform circular arrays (UCA) and (2D) uniform planar rectangular arrays (URA) and uniform planar circular arrays (UPCA).
 The array factors are calculated for a set $\mathcal{M}$ of isotropic antennas with $|\mathcal{M}| = M$ elements.
 For a fair comparison with regard to NF beamfocusing performance, each array is assumed to have the same aperture $D$, which is measured as the largest dimension.
 For a planar rectangular array, it is the diagonal; for a planar circular array, it is the diameter.
 The general form of the array factor gain is

 The points in space can be described either by Cartesian coordinates $\mathbf{p} = [x, y, z]$ or by their spherical equivalents $\mathbf{p} = [d, \theta, \phi]$, where $\theta$ is the elevation angle and $\phi$ is the azimuth angle.
 The origin of both polar and Cartesian coordinate systems corresponds to the centre of mass for the array.